witrac/iot-embeddedc/README.md

 Embedded C Client Library - Devices
 ===================================

-The *iotfclient* is client for the IBM Watson Internet of Things Platform service can be connected either as device client or gateway client.
-At the time of initialization, we need to specify, client is of type, device client or gateway client.
-We can use device client to connect to the service, publish events and subscribe to commands.
+The `iotfclient` is client for the IBM Watson Internet of Things Platform service can be connected either as `device client` or `gateway client`.
+At the time of initialization, we need to specify the client type - `device client` or `gateway client`.
+We can use `device client` to connect to the Watson IoT platform, publish events and subscribe to commands.

 Initialize
 ----------

-There are 2 ways to initialize the *iotfclient*.
+There are 2 ways to initialize the `iotfclient` as Device Client.

 ### Passing as parameters

-The function *initialize* takes the following details to connect as device to the IBM Watson Internet of Things Platform service:
+The function `initialize` takes the following details to connect as device to the IBM Watson IoT Platform service:

 -   client - Pointer to the *iotfclient*
 -   org - Your organization ID